hipstermartin/Foodo/README.md

 ### 3. PICK-UP INFO

-This page is displayed after the user enters the details for the donation.
-Here the user will find the details about the volunteer that is going to pick up the donation.
-The user will also be shown the volunteer’s phone number, in case he/she wants to contact them and, and the estimated time of arrival to the address entered in donation page.
-The donor now has to wait for the volunteer to come to the address and check the donation for quality and quantity.
-After the donated food is delivered to NGO, the donor will be taken to a Thank You page.
+This page appears when the user has entered the donation details.
+Here the user will get the information concerning the volunteer that collects the donation.
+In case you wish to contact and the expected time of arrival at the address specified on the contribution page, a user will also reveal the volunteer telephone number.
+The donor must now wait till the volunteer arrives at his address and verifies the quality and amount of the donation.
+The donor is transferred to a Thank You page when the donated food is given to NGOs.

 ### 4. LOGIN

-From the homepage, if a person wants to register/ login as a volunteer, they can click on the register button on the home page.
-This will take them to a form that asks for email address and a password to register.
-Here the system will check if the email already exists in the database, if not, the user is now registered as a volunteer.
-If the user is already exists, they can enter their credentials and login.
-Here, if the credentials don't match, the user will be displayed a message "invalid userid or password.
+On the homepage you may click the registration button on the homepage to register / log in as a volunteer.
+They are then taken to a form for registering an e-mail address and a password.
+In this case, the system checks whether the email already exists in the database, otherwise the user is currently registered as a volunteer.
+You can input your credentials and login if you already have the user.
+Here, if the credentials are not matched, a "invalid userid or password" notice will be shown.

 ### 5. DONOR INFORMATION